Fallout 76: Expeditions: Atlantic City

 Come the year 2105, the Responders and residents of Vault 76 are soon called away from Appalachia to a new location that required their assistance like with The Pitt.
 This time, the location was Atlantic City, New Jersey, where three factions had emerged in the war-torn famous seaside resort city home to many casinos and hotels: The Showmen, the Atlantic City Municipal Government, and the Lombardi Family.
-Back home in Appalachia, the Russo Family had moved into the old Ingram Mansion that once belonged to the Cult of the Mothman, renovating it to a nightclub.
+Back home in Appalachia, the Russo Family had moved into the old Ingram Mansion that once belonged to the Cult of the Mothman, renovating it to a nightclub called the Rose Room.
+However, a hit squad targeting the Russos springs an ambush when one of the residents of Vault 76 are visiting the nightclub on opening night.
+Although the resident and the Russo son kill the squad, the Russo daughter starts to suffer from a severe withdrawal of a drug from Atlantic City called "Devil's Blood", and the only way to help her is to travel via the Responders' Vertibird to Atlantic City to get her another fix until a way can be found to cure her, thus having the residents travel to Atlantic City to deal with problems there as they did helping the Pittsburgh Union against the Fanatics.
+When they recover the blood from the legendary beast known as the Jersey Devil, their actions with the Russo patriarch will decide if the Russo daughter will stay with her family in Appalachia or disown them to be on her own because of her father's choices.